digbmc/coll-news-site/_projects/tactile.md

 caption: # info that appears on homepage
   title: Tactile Visualization
-  subtitle: Concentration of graduated students from each state in a collection of years between 1931-1949.
+  subtitle: Concentration of graduated students from each state (1931-1949).
   thumbnail:  assets/img/portfolio/stainedwood.jpg

   alt: Wooden map with LED lights depciting the concentration of students graduated from each state